ScottNoPantsOn/aws-cdk-control-tower-lz/README.md

 Control Tower is a straightforward way to set up and govern an AWS multi-account environment, following prescriptive best practices.
 It serves as an orchestration layer that facilitates deployment, management and governance of your AWS accounts.

 This app leverages the CDK to simplify configuration and deployment of a landing zone, using Infrastructure as Code (IaC).
-It is **not** a landing zone customization or management solution.
-It's sole function is to deploy the necessary resources for a default Control Tower landing zone.
 Use it as is, as part of [establishing your initial cloud foundation on AWS](https://aws.amazon.com/solutions/guidance/establishing-an-initial-foundation-using-control-tower-on-aws/), or as a reference for building your own custom solution.

 ![](img/control-tower-landing-zone-diagram.png)